leondewey/david-and-charlie/src/pages/the-wedding-day.md

 slug: the-wedding-day
 title: The Wedding Day
 ---

-**Ceremony**
+## Ceremony

+- _Date & Time_
-Date & Time: Saturday, 25th February 2023 @ 3.00pm
+  - Saturday, 25th February 2023 @ 3.00pm
+- _Location_

-Location: Moonlight Lodge, Ben Lomond Station – see transport and accommodation options below for further details.
+  - Moonlight Lodge, Ben Lomond Station – see transport and accommodation options below for further details.

-**Dress Code: Formal**
+## Dress Code: Formal

 All guests need to be at the ceremony venue by 2.30 pm for a 2.50 pm seating.